NiYuan224/draft-ni-a2a-ai-agent-security-requirements/draft-ni-a2a-ai-agent-security-requirements.md

 # Access Control

 ## Authorization Handling
+ The master agent acts as the OAuth 2.1 resource server and a Policy Enforcement Point (PEP).
+Its responsibilities are as follows:

-The master agent acts as the role of OAuth 2.1 resource server.
-It must validate access tokens as described in OAuth 2.1 Section 5.2.
+* Token Validation: The master agent must validate access tokens as described in OAuth 2.1 Section 5.2.
 If validation fails, it must respond according to OAuth 2.1 Section 5.3 error handling requirements.

+* Fine-Grained Policy Enforcement：The master agent serves as a Policy Enforcement Point (PEP) that queries a PDP(Policy Decision Point), such as Open Policy Agent(OPA).
+The PDP functions by taking the master agent's query, pre-configured policies(supporting RBAC, ABAC, ReBAC models, etc.), and data as inputs to deicide whether the requester is authorized for its intended action.
+The PDP then returns the final decision to the master agent for enforcement.

 ## Authorization Chaining Across Domains

-In an agentic AI use case, a request may traverse multiple resource servers in multiple trust domains before completing.
-It will be common that the requesting agent from domain A needs to access the resource server (master agent) of domain B. During this process, the following information should be preserved:
+In an agentic AI use case, a request may traverse multiple master agents in multiple trust domains before completing.
+It will be common that the requesting agent from domain A needs to access the master agent of domain B. During this process, the following information should be preserved:

 * Original requesting agent identity
 * Authorization context